strapdata/elassandra/docs/elassandra/source/enterprise.rst

 * First switch to strapdata-cassandra, a fork of cassandra modified to support Elasticsearch.
 * Second, restart nodes with Elasticsearch enabled (change the java main class).
-* Third, create Elasticsearch indicies with a per table Elasticsearch mapping.
+* Third, create Elasticsearch indices with a per table Elasticsearch mapping.
 * And finally, deploy the Elassandra Enterprise plugin on your nodes to enable enterprise grade features.

 .. image:: images/elassandra-deploy-process.png